andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Show LSP progress/loading (important for sumneko) - maybe use <https://github.com/nvim-lua/lsp-status.nvim>?
 *   Write a custom quickfixtextfunc
 *   Port hard/soft to lua, including introducing a 'bias' concept for new or uncertain files (also use unit testing)
+*   Try to replace bits of vim-unimpaired I use with hydra